FindBestKB

 Slite focuses on asynchronous communication with fewer integrations than Notion, which offers a more comprehensive third-party integration ecosystem.
 Slite’s AI Ask feature provides efficient document-wide search, whereas Notion excels in flexible document creation and versatile use cases.

 For more detailed comparisons and insights on choosing the best knowledge base software, visit our best knowledge base software guide.
-For tips on structuring your knowledge base effectively, see our help center structure guide.
+For tips on structuring your knowledge base effectively, see our how to create a knowledge base.

 Affiliate disclosure: Some links in this article are affiliate links, which may provide compensation to FindBestKB at no cost to you.